-- § 2.
-The unlawful retention of an office after being deprived of it, or ceasing from it, is equivalent to usurpation. - Can.
-1376 § 1.
+- §1.
+Anyone who usurps an ecclesiastical office is to be punished with a just penalty. - §2.
+The unlawful retention of an office after being deprived of it, or ceasing from it, is equivalent to usurpation.

+- §1.
 The following are to be punished with the penalties mentioned in can.
-1336 §§ 2-4, without prejudice to the obligation of repairing the harm: - 1° a person who steals ecclesiastical goods or prevents their proceeds from being received; - 2° a person who without the prescribed consultation, consent, or permission, or without another requirement imposed by law for validity or for lawfulness, alienates ecclesiastical goods or carries out an act of administration over them. - § 2.
-The following are to be punished, not excluding by deprivation of office, without prejudice to the obligation of repairing the harm: - 1° a person who through grave personal culpability commits the offence mentioned in § 1, n.
-2; - 2° a person who is found to have been otherwise gravely negligent in administering ecclesiastical goods. - Can.
-1377 § 1.
+1336 §§ 2-4, without prejudice to the obligation of repairing the harm: - 1° a person who steals ecclesiastical goods or prevents their proceeds from being received: - 2° a person who without the prescribed consultation, consent, or permission, or without another requirement imposed by law for validity or for lawfulness, alienates ecclesiastical goods or carries out an act of administration over them. - §2.
+The following are to be punished, not excluding by deprivation of office, without prejudice to the obligation of repairing the harm: - 1° a person who through grave personal culpability commits the offence mentioned in §1, n.
+2; - 2° a person who is found to have been otherwise gravely negligent in administering ecclesiastical goods.

+§1.
 A person who gives or promises something so that someone who exercises an office or function in the Church would unlawfully act or fail to act is to be punished according to the provision of can.
-1336 §§ 2-4; likewise, the person who accepts such gifts or promises is to be punished according to the gravity of the offence, not excluding by deprivation of office, without prejudice to the obligation of repairing the harm. - § 2.
-A person who in the exercise of an office or function requests an offering beyond that which has been established, or additional sums, or something for his or her own benefit, is to be punished with an appropriate monetary fine or with other penalties, not excluding deprivation of office, without prejudice to the obligation of repairing the harm. - Can.
-1378 § 1.
-A person who, apart from the cases already foreseen by the law, abuses ecclesiastical power, office, or function, is to be punished according to the gravity of the act or the omission, not excluding by deprivation of the power or office, without prejudice to the obligation of repairing the harm. - § 2.
-A person who, through culpable negligence, unlawfully and with harm to another or scandal, performs or omits an act of ecclesiastical power or office or function, is to be punished according to the provision of can.
-1336 §§ 2-4, without prejudice to the obligation of repairing the harm.
+1336 §§ 2-4; likewise, the person who accepts such gifts or promises is to be punished according to the gravity of the offence, not excluding by deprivation of office, without prejudice to the obligation of repairing the harm.

+A person who joins an association which plots against the Church is to be punished with a just penalty; however, a person who promotes or directs an association of this kind is to be punished with an interdict.